He's the DJ, I'm the Rapper: Original vinyl and cassette release

 While released as a double album, Sides C and D were labeled as "Bonus Scratch Album."

 Original CD release

-On the original CD, "Nightmare on My Street", "As We Go", "D.J. on the Wheels," and the final four songs appeared in edited form, and "Another Special Announcement" was omitted.
+On the original CD, "A Nightmare on My Street", "As We Go", "D.J. on the Wheels", and the final four songs appeared in edited form, and "Another Special Announcement" was omitted.
 A German edition omitted "Jazzy's in the House" and "Human Video Game" instead.
 On September 8, 2017, the full vinyl version was finally issued as a double CD set that was released by Real Gone Music under license from Sony Music Entertainment with bonus tracks.